5arthak/CSE-312-Encoders/readme.md

+Problem:
+- No time to restock pantries.
+- Grocery trips are an inconvience for those without cars.
+- Cordinating what to buy can be a hassel.

+Solution:
+- Create a shared grocery list with others to easily store and view what groceries to buy.

-User Accounts with Secure Authentication
+1. User Accounts with Secure Authentication
-1. Users can log in and then access all the contents
-2. Users can change their pronouns which will persist even after they log off.
+2. Real time updated lists through WebSocket.
-3. Users can view all online users and send private messages on the /onlineUsers page
+3. View all online users and send private messages to them.
 4. Users are notified in real time when pm is recieved and can reply.
-5. Multimedia content is used in addDeals page along with adding an item to a list.
-6. Live interactions in adding items to list.
-Every user can see the update in real time.
+5. Share deals by uploading a description and a corresponding image.
+6.